sal0-h/graph-theory/README.md

 - Representation of graphs using adjacency lists and matrices.
 - Visualization of graphs using the `pyvis` library.
 - Algorithms for finding Eulerian cycles, shortest paths, and solving the Chinese Postman problem.
-- Support for weighted and unweighted graphs.
+- Support for weighted and unweighted graphs as well as directed and undirected graphs.

-Also provides a `ActivityNetwork` class that takes in a dependency list as a parameter and creates an `Graph` subclass, `ActivityNetwork`, which is a representation of the project as an Activity-On-Arc network
+It also provides an `ActivityNetwork` class that takes in a dependence table as a parameter and creates a `Graph` subclass, `ActivityNetwork`, which is a representation of the project as an Activity-On-Arc network.

 Explore the power of graph algorithms with this easy-to-use Python library!

 # How to use

-The `Graph` and `ActivityNetwork` class is inside the graph.py file.
-The other files show examples of how methods of the class can be used.
+The `Graph` and `ActivityNetwork` classes are inside the `graph.py` file in the graph folder.
+The other files show examples of how methods of the classes can be used.

 ## To instantiate Graph:
 `g = Graph(nodes : list, edges : list, directed=False, weighted=False)`

 * `nodes` is a list of intergers of strings that represent the graph nodes
 * `edges` is a list of items of following format:
 * * `[[node1, node2, weight1], [node2, node3, weight2]]` if graph is weighted.
-This edge list defines an edge between node1 and node 2 with weight1, and an edge between node2 and node3 with weight2.
+This edge list defines an edge between `node1` and `node2` with `weight1`, and an edge between `node2` and `node3` with `weight2`.
 If the graph is directed, then this defines an arc, which only goes from one node to another and not the other way.
-An unweighted graph will omit the weight1 and weight2
+An unweighted graph will omit the `weight1` and `weight2`

 ## Adjacency dictionary
 `adj_dict = g.adjacency_dict()`